Become a Paddling Pro in 4 Easy Steps

 The water is not the only place to improve your paddle skills.
 Perform exercises in the gym or at home that target your back, shoulders, arms, and core muscles.
 This will boost your performance in the water and keep you injury-free.

 Once you learn the basic strokes, paddle as fast as possible for about 20 yards.
 Slow down and repeat.
-This will increase your paddling strength and improve overall fitness.
+This will increase your paddling strength for surfing and improve overall fitness.

 Here you go!
 Now you know what it takes to start paddling like a pro!
 The more you practice, the better you’ll get.